deji2443/fintech/README.md

 #### `Fintech Landing Page`

-- This assessment design is based on Bootstrap Framework for effective mobile responsiveness.
+- This design is based on Bootstrap Framework for effective mobile responsiveness.